marq-oh/ud-bcnd-p2/README.md

-# Project: Build CryptoStar Dapp on Ethereum - Second project for Blockchain Developer course
+# Build CryptoStar Dapp on Ethereum
 -----
 ## Description
 Second project for Blockchain Developer course, the intent of the project was to demonstrate learnings in creating a SmartContract using Solidity (with Truffle, Metamask, Infura and Remix).